 bread of HEAVEN – something that provides spiritual nourishment

 the cherry on the TOP – an additional benefit that improves an already very good situation

 the icing on the CAKE – an additional benefit/disaster that improves/worsens an already very good/bad situation

 to break BREAD – to share a meal/to celebrate the Eucharist

 to eat humble PIE – to apologise and accept humiliation

-to get caught with your hand in the BISCUIT JAR – to get caught in the act of doing something wrong/naughty
+to get caught with your hand in the BISCUIT BARREL – to get caught in the act of doing something wrong/naughty

 to have a finger in EVERY PIE – to be involved in (too) many things (usually resulting in not giving your full attention to any of them)